Primordus/gpio_rpi/README.md

-# gpio_rpi
+# GPIO for Raspberry Pi (2)

-Arduino-like interface for controlling the Raspberry Pi (2) GPIO's from Elixir/Erlang.
+Provides an Arduino-like interface for controlling the GPIO pins of the Raspberry Pi from Elixir/Erlang.